Education & Entrepreneurship

 unnamed.jpg

-Before opening a school of his own, Justin worked started in Beijing at Natural Arts English, where he was hired as an English teacher to teach children from the ages of 4-12 in Chaoyang District, Beijing.
-After only 3 months of working there, he was promoted to Head Teacher and was quickly pushed to the forefront of not only all the classes, but also marketing, operations, translation, and even curriculum development.
+Before opening a school of his own, Justin’s teaching work started in Beijing at Natural Arts English, where he was hired as an English teacher to teach children from the ages of 4-12 in Chaoyang District, Beijing.
+Quickly after his arrival, waves of students signed up for his classes as demo students and his class schedule filled up completely in a matter of weeks.
+With only 3 months of his working there, he was promoted to Head Teacher and was quickly pushed to the forefront of not only all the classes, but also marketing, operations, translation, and even curriculum development.
+Justin was especially known for his upbeat and engaging English events that were always maxed out for spots to attend.
+It was here that he met many of his students and their families that followed him as their sole English teacher for years to come.

 Teacher of the Year